yueyue200830/MeetHere/README.md

 #### Unit Test

+- Backend

-For backend, use IDEA to run all tests.
-It is located at 'backend/src/test' folder.
+>> It is located at 'backend/src/test' folder.

+Use IDEA to run all tests.

+- Frontend

-For fronend, it is located at 'fronend2.0/tests/unit' folder.
+>> It is located at 'fronend2.0/tests/unit' folder.

  enter:
 ```bash